 Can you introduce yourself and tell me a little about your research with Kernza®?

 My name is Radhika Bharathi and I’m a Ph.D. student at the University of Minnesota.
-I have a bachelor’s in chemical technology and then my master’s right now is Food Science with a focus on cereal chemistry, so this automatically got me into thinking about food processing opportunities for Kernza® to be commercialized.
-My advisor George had been working with Forever Green before I started in his lab.
+I have a bachelor’s degree in chemical technology and then my master’s right now is Food Science with a focus on cereal chemistry.
+My advisor George Annor worked with the Forever Green Partnership before I started in his lab.
 He had done some projects with them before and I think I met Kernza® just by destiny.
-He gave the project to me.
-But overall, I’ve personally been very interested in sustainability ever since I was a child.
+I’ve personally been very interested in sustainability ever since I was a child.
 I’m also a vegetarian and a big follower of recycling and zero waste lifestyle.
-So I think that Kernza® and what it stands for fits very well with my values and I feel very fortunate to be associated with sustainability, the science that motivates me to study further.
-I’m excited to be studying sustainability in food systems.
+So I think that Kernza® and what it stands for fits very well with my values and I feel very fortunate to be associated with sustainability.
 Moving on in my career, I want to contribute towards fields that develop sustainable, healthy food products.

-Did you first hear about Kernza® from your advisor?
+Did you hear about Kernza® from your advisor?

-Can you talk a little bit about tempering and the different intricacies of your work for people who may not be familiar with how food science works?
+Can you talk a little bit about your work with tempering for people who may not be familiar with how food science works?

 Yes, for sure.
 So my project is about tempering Intermediate Wheatgrass, or Kernza®.
 So what tempering basically means is that before milling, you add a certain amount of water and that moisture seeps to different layers in the grain and it softens the endosperm and it toughens the bran.
 So imagine peeling off an orange: the harder the skin, the easier it is to peel it off.
 Basically, adding moisture toughens the outer bran so it facilitates better separation of the inner endosperm from the outer bran.
 At the end of all of this you get better, refined flour.

 So the other question I often get is: “OK, but why do you want to refine Kernza® if all the goodness lies in the bran?”
-And the answer is that bran is good for health but when it comes to functionality, bran particles are notorious in the sense that they steal water from gluten.
-So they kind of hinder gluten formation.
-And my colleagues at the University of Minnesota from a different lab did an experiment and they used dough conditioners to enhance properties of bread made from Kernza® They noticed that the effects of dough conditioners were the best when Bran was removed.
+And the answer is that bran is good for health but when it comes to functionality, bran particles are notorious because they steal water from gluten; they hinder gluten formation.
+My colleagues at the University of Minnesota from a different lab did an experiment where they used dough conditioners to enhance properties of bread made from Kernza® and they noticed that the effects of dough conditioners were the best when Bran was removed.
 They also made bread by changing the percent of bran in Kernza®.
 For example, they made breads with 0, 50, and 100 % bran.

 They noticed that the breads that had zero percent bran had the highest scores in “low volume” and the best physical attributes for bread.
 So all of their previous work indicated that refining is a viable processing option in terms of functionality for Kernza® and bread is the most common model system or the most common cereal product that all consumers eat.
 And if Kernza® were to become a mainstream ingredient, we would typically want Kernza® to perform well in a bread model system.
 And we think that that is possible by refining Kernza®.

-So essentially, refining helps, and you refine better by tempering.
-And that is why we talk about tempering.
-And a little more background is that all traditional grains–wheat, for example–have a tempering condition established.
+Essentially, refining helps, and you refine better by tempering.
+All traditional grains–wheat, for example–have a tempering condition established.
 Nothing like that has been established yet for Kernza®.
-And that is why I’m trying to optimize tempering conditions for Kernza®.

-Can you talk a little bit more about the gluten?
+Can you talk a little bit more about the gluten formation?
 Once Kernza® is tempered, is it able to build stronger gluten?

 Yes, it is.
 That has been one of the most exciting results from my studies.
 If we compare a non-tempered control to a tempered flour, we see that due to tempering, we are effectively removing all of the bran.
 This means the gluten proteins have less competition and it gives rise to stronger gluten networks in tempered flours.
-And we’ve actually even analyzed it quantitatively using a GlutoPeak.
+We’ve analyzed it quantitatively using a GlutoPeak.
 That’s the machine that we use to measure gluten aggregation.
-And we found that tempering is facilitating better gluten network development in Kernza® flours.

 How does that machine work?